-The Research Integrity Officer (RIO) has lead responsibility for ensuring that the institution:
+The Research Integrity Officer (RIO) has lead responsibility for ensuring that Lincoln University accomplish the following:

-- Takes all reasonable and practical steps to foster a research environment that promotes the responsible conduct of research, research training, and activities related to that research or research training, discourages research misconduct, and deals promptly with allegations or evidence of possible research misconduct; - Has written policies and procedures for responding to allegations of research misconduct and reporting information about that response to ORI, as required by 42 CFR Part 93, when applicable; - Complies with its written policies and procedures and the requirements of 42 CFR Part 93, when applicable; - Informs its institutional members who are subject to 42 CFR Part 93 about its research misconduct policies and procedures and its commitment to compliance with those policies and procedures; - Takes appropriate interim action during a research misconduct proceeding to protect public health, federal funds and equipment, and the integrity of the PHS supported research process. - This criteria applies to all Federal and non-Federal grants as well.
+- o Takes all reasonable and practical steps to foster a research environment that promotes the responsible conduct of research, research training, and activities related to that research or research training, discourages research misconduct, and deals promptly with allegations or evidence of possible research misconduct. - Has written policies and procedures for responding to allegations of research misconduct and reporting information about that response to ORI, as required by 42 CFR Part 93, when applicable. - o Complies with its written policies and procedures and the requirements of 42 CFR Part 93, when applicable. - Informs its institutional members who are subject to 42 CFR Part 93 about its research misconduct policies and procedures and its commitment to compliance with those policies and procedures. - Takes appropriate interim action during a research misconduct proceeding to protect public health, federal funds and equipment, and the integrity of the PHS supported research process.
+This criterion applies to all Federal and non-Federal grants as well.